jalapic/engsoccerdata/README.md

 ## Other Leagues:

-I've just added complete all top tier results for Holland (1956-2016), Germany (1963-2016) and Italy (1934-2016).
+I've added complete all top tier results for Holland (1956-2016), Germany (1963-2016), Italy (1934-2016), France (1933-2016).
+Additionally all tier 2 results for Germany.
+Finally, we have results from the all tiers of Scotland, and top tier of  Belgium, Turkey, Greece, Portugal since 1994/1995.

 These dataframes contain all league results played in regular season.
 They don't yet include relegation/promotion playoff fixtures.
 Further, I have not yet completed all final checks of the data.
 I believe they are error free - but if others want to test and check, I'd welcome this.